 HPLD, in collaboration with the Space Science Institute’s STAR Library Network (STAR Net) and NASA@ My Library initiative, was selected by NASA to host a live in-flight Education Downlink from the International Space Station with Colorado’s own NASA astronaut Serena Auñón-Chancellor.

-Nearly 300 kids have been invited to be part of this event which will be streamed live nationally.
-Schools and public libraries are encouraged to organize their own viewing parties.
+Nearly 300 kids were invited to be part of this event which was streamed live nationally.
+Schools and public libraries were encouraged to organize their own viewing parties.

 What is a Downlink?